An early-stage business incubator for veteran-

 What kind of commitment does the program require?

-- Attend onboarding and orientation meetings
+- Attend all onboarding, orientation, and national wrap-up meetings

-- Attend weekly huddles with their cohort
+- Attend all weekly virtual huddles with their cohort

 There is no Veterans in Residence cohort near me.
 Can I still apply?